festivals-in-thailand

 The candles are crafted from wax and often feature detailed religious and cultural designs.
 These candles are offered to temples as part of the Buddhist tradition to honour and support monks during the rainy season retreat.

 The Candle Festival Thailand also includes vibrant parades with traditional music and dance performances.
 This event is a wonderful example of Thailand Festival traditions, showcasing local artistry and religious devotion.
-Attending the festival offers a unique insight into the cultural and spiritual practices of the region.
+Attending the festival offers a unique insight into the cultural and spiritual practices of the region and many people try to attend this famous festival in Thailand.

 Also Read – Top 10 Islands In Thailand: Explore The Tropical Paradise